clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

 ## Manipulating Tables With DDL

-The java.jdbc.ddl namespace provides a basic DSL for simple SQL DDL operations to create and drop tables.
+java.jdbc provides `create-table` and `drop-table` by way of DDL.
+Anything beyond that can be done using `db-do-commands` with a DDL string of SQL to manipulate tables.

 For more detail, read the [Using DDL](using_ddl.html) guide which was originally part of the contrib library repository.

-## Mapping Between SQL Entities And Clojure Identifiers

-Basic [Name Mapping](name_mapping.html) Guide (originally from contrib repo).

 ## How To Use Connection Pooling

 Basic [Connection Pooling](connection_pooling.html) Guide (originally from contrib repo).

-## How To Use The Basic SQL DSL In java.jdbc.sql
+## How To Use Some Common DSLs With java.jdbc

 ## Where To Go Beyond java.jdbc